ActionSprout/action_sprout-sidekiq_middleware/README.md

 #### Release a new Version

-Update the version number in `lib/action_sprout/sidekiq_middleware/version.rb` and make you final version change commit.
+Update the version number in `lib/action_sprout/sidekiq_middleware/version.rb` and make your final version change commit.
 Create a release tag with `gem_push=no rake release`.

-Make sure you have the git remote `fury` added (can be called anything).
+Make sure you have the git remote `fury` added.
+See the [Gemfury docs](https://manage.fury.io/dashboard/actionsprout/repos/ruby/push) for more information.

     $ git remote add fury https://PASSWORD@repo.fury.io/ORGANIZATION/

 To release the new verison we push to our Gemfury repo.
+Gemfury requires we update their `master` ref.

-    $ git push fury master
+    $ git push fury main:master